 What is tinnitus?

-Tinnitus is the term for noises heard ‘in the ear or ears’ or ‘in the head’ when no obvious source of sound is apparent.
-The noises are usually described as ringing, whistling, hissing, buzzing or humming, but they can take the form of almost any noise even musical sounds.
-In a mild form tinnitus is very common.
-About 10% of the adult population in the UK experience persistent tinnitus, between 2% and 5% are troubled by it 7% of the UK population have consulted their GP about tinnitus (Davis, Hearing in Adults 2005).
-It is thought to be equally common among children.
+Tinnitus is noises heard in the ears or in the head where no obvious source or sound is apparent.
+These noises are variously reported to be ringing, whistling, hissing, buzzing or humming, but can take the form of almost any sound.
+Mild tinnitus is very common; approximately 10% of the adult population in the UK experience persistent tinnitus, between 2–5% are troubled by it, and 7% have consulted their GP (Davis, Hearing in Adults, 2005).
+Tinnitus can be distressing and tiring, but there are things that can help.

-Sussex Audiology Centre, in conjunction with the British Tinnitus Association (BTA), hold a bi-monthly meeting for tinnitus sufferers.
-The Tinnitus Support Group meet up in Brighton and offer help and advice in a supportive environment.
-For more information see here: https://www.tinnitus.org.uk/find-a-support-group?gclid=CLesuo-N1tMCFRAz0...
+Sussex Audiology Centre, in conjunction with the British Tinnitus Association (BTA), hold a bi-monthly meeting for tinnitus sufferers, the Tinnitus Support Group.
+The group meets in Brighton and provides a supportive environment to share help and advice.